CharlesEmrich/blackspace/README.md

 #### By _**Charles Emrich, Alyssa Moody, David Rolfs & John Dowd**_

 ## Description
 blackspace is not just any old text editor, blackspace is the gateway to character art. blackspace is a text editor that outputs characters other than what the user inputted.
-The outputs are symbols made up of keyboard characters that are adjacent.
-Curious --- lets make some characterArt
+The outputs are glyphs made of characters adjacent to those entered.
+Curious? --- let's make some art!

 ## Gh-pages
 https://charlesemrich.github.io/blackspace/